Uglemat/Malang/README.md

     {One, {Two, Three}} := {1, {2, 3}}.

 It will evaluate the right side expression and try to match it with the left side pattern (from left to right).
 If it sees an unbound identifier (an identifier that hasn't been pattern-matched already) it will just bind it to the respective value on the right hand side.
+There's no limit on how deep you can 'nest' patterns.

 This will only match tuples with two identical elements: